spraakbanken/mink-backend/documentation/developers-guide.md

 The queue manager is not part of the Flask application but can be seen as an external component that is run as a separate process.
-The Python package [APScheduler](https://apscheduler.readthedocs.io/en/3.x/) is used to run the queue manager in regular time intervalls.
+The Python package [APScheduler](https://apscheduler.readthedocs.io/en/3.x/) is used to run the queue manager in regular time intervals.
 The queue manager will call the `/advance-queue` route of the mink backend API which in turn will do three things:

 1. Unqueue jobs that are done, aborted or erroneous.